 5 Rewards

-Warblington School uses the A – G Expectations to monitor the behaviour principles of the school The school uses ClassCharts to record both house points and behaviour levels.
+Warblington School uses the A – J Expectations to monitor the behaviour principles of the school The school uses ClassCharts (Arbor) to record both house points and behaviour levels.
 Staff are encouraged to positively reward good behaviour and effort at every opportunity.
-ClassCharts records the figures, which are used within assemblies to further celebrate success and also as part of our annual presentation events.
+ClassCharts (Arbor) records the figures, which are used within assemblies to further celebrate success and also as part of our annual presentation events.

 Always follow adult instructions